gcheney/image-gallery/README.md

-# image-link-gallery
+# Image Link Gallery

 A site for storing and commenting on linked images.
+Now you don't have to bookmark all of them!